tezos/tezos-mirror/docs/developer/proposal_testing.rst

 `TulipTools<https://snapshots.tulip.tools/>`_ on July the 14th of 2020, and
 which was taken at level ``1039318``.

-We also need to generate a node identity, which we will keep in the same folder that contains the history of the node in a folder.
+We also need to generate a node identity, which we will keep in the folder that contains the history of the node.
 Since importing a node from a snapshot file is very time consuming, once the node is imported and the identity is generated we will keep the original folder unchanged, and we will copy its contents to a fresh test folder every time we want to perform the migration.

 For instance, the following commands import a context from the snapshot file ``~/mainnet_2020-07-14_12 00.rolling`` into the folder ``/tmp/mainnet_2020-07-14_12 00``,